 Early childhood educators should focus on developing skills in all of these areas to achieve the best possible outcomes.
 Building foundational learning skills and developing a communicative skillset in early learners allows them to access new environments, speaking partners, social interactions, and play activities.

-CR Assessments is a digital assessment platform that early childhood educators can use when conducting the ABLLS-R to drive learner success.
+CR Assessments is a digital assessment platform that early childhood educators can use when conducting the ABLLS-R for assessment for students with autism to drive learner success.
 CR Assessments support both an efficient intake and ongoing evaluation process.
 Reporting and analytics features enable educators to identify skills to target that would be the most meaningful for the learner.
 These skills can then be populated as objectives in the learner’s Individualized Education Program (IEP) or learning plan.

 Building IEP Goals and Monitoring Progress